 Jon C. Sabin, operator of Seizure Alert Dogs for Life Inc., filed suit in September 2012 in U.S. District Court, Syracuse, against Attorney General Eric T. Schneiderman, Gov. Andrew M. Cuomo and Assistant Attorney General Deanna R. Nelson, claiming his civil rights were violated under the Americans with Disabilities Act when the attorney general obtained an order barring him from running his business.

 The attorney general had argued, among other things, that Mr. Sabin was falsely advertising that his dogs were trained to alert people about oncoming seizures.
 Mr. Sabin filed federal action, contending that federal disability laws supersede state laws governing service-animal training.

-Mr. Sabin alleged, among other things, that state laws prohibited him from offering service dogs for sale and that, should he disregard these laws, he risked arrest and civil litigation.
+Mr. Sabin alleged, among other things, that state laws prohibited him from offering service dogs for sale and that, should he disregard these law, he risked being arrested and civil litigation.
 He asked that a judge declare the laws unconstitutional because they conflict with the Americans with Disabilities Act and other federal regulations.

 Judge Sharpe also said that Mr. Sabin’s action did not adequately state a claim upon which relief could be granted.
 The judge wrote that Mr. Sabin, who acted as his own attorney, left unclear which particular laws he was claiming were unconstitutional.

 Judge Sharpe dismissed the suit “without prejudice,” leaving Mr. Sabin with the option of correcting any legal deficiencies and refiling the action.

 Mr. Sabin said Monday that he will “definitely” refile the suit, naming additional parties.